Do Aspirin Masks or Other Forms of Topical Aspirin Work to Clear Acne?

 Aspirin is one of the most widely used drugs in the world.
 It was created from a plant-derived chemical called salicylate, which people frequently used in the 18th century to reduce the fever, pain, and inflammation caused by diseases such as rheumatic fever and rheumatoid arthritis.
 However, salicylate caused side effects that often would prevent people from using it.
 Therefore, in 1895, Frederick Bayer of Bayer pharmaceuticals altered the chemical structure of salicylate to create a new form of salicylate that did not cause side effects.
 With these alterations, salicylate became acetylsalicylic acid, which is more commonly known as aspirin.1

 For this reason, some people try dissolving aspirin pills in water at home and applying the watery paste to their skin in an attempt to help reduce acne.

-Because of the similarities between aspirin and salicylic acid, it is likely that aspirin may provide the same effects as salicylic acid when dissolved in water and applied topically.2,3
+Because of the similarities between aspirin and salicylic acid, it is likely that aspirin may provide the same effects as salicylic acid when dissolved in water and applied topically.2,3,4

 When aspirin is placed in water, at least 4% of it gets converted into salicylic acid.
 For instance, a 325mg aspirin tablet would yield 13mg of salicylic acid when placed in water.
 However, the amount of aspirin converted into salicylic acid may be higher than 4% depending on the type of aspirin, for instance, if non-controlled-release aspirin tablets are used.
 In short, it is risky to try this at home, and it is wise to avoid attempting it.

 Side Effects of Salicylic Acid and Topical Aspirin